speechLabBcCuny/messlJsalt15/README.md

 The actual MESSL code is in the [main MESSL repo](http://github.com/mim/messl).

-## Examples of running this using SLURM on OSU's cluster
+## Examples of running this on OSU's cluster

 Step 1: Run MESSL
 ```matlab